 Respected authors, authorities and experts addressed issues of the science and history of, and lived experiences with, race in America through a series of free public events.

-A Cultural Conversation is an enlightening exchange of thoughts, opinions, and ideas about race in a safe space.
-For 90 minutes, small groups of friends, families and strangers can participate in a dialogue facilitated by local experts.
+A Cultural Conversation was an enlightening exchange of thoughts, opinions, and ideas about race in a safe space.
+For 90 minutes, small groups of friends, families and strangers were able to participate in a dialogue facilitated by local experts.

-Media sponsors are Capitol Broadcasting, UNC-TV and Radio One.
+Media sponsors were Capitol Broadcasting, UNC-TV and Radio One.